Liimurr/notes/doc/UE.Repair-Core Redirects.rst

 ---------
 1. Refresh all assets

-   1. FIRST Refresh all DataAssets and Blueprint Structs. (refreshing blueprint nodes before DataAssets or BlueprintStruct assets can cause blueprint node corruption)
+   1. FIRST, using the utility blueprint widget, refresh all DataAssets and Blueprint Structs. (refreshing blueprint nodes before DataAssets or BlueprintStruct assets can cause blueprint node corruption)

-      run the renaming widget utility on all non blueprint assets (most notably:)

    2. THEN Refresh all blueprint nodes using ``RefeshAllNodes`` plugin (this works on Blueprints only)